 where the response variable (outcome) h(t) is a hazard function which is the instantaneous event rate at time t.
 This hazard function has been modelled as an exponential function of an arbitrary baseline hazard h0(t), without assuming a particular parametric form of h0(t). xi and βi are the predictors and the associated regression coefficient respectively.
 Compared with other survival analysis methods such as the Kaplan-Meier method, and the logistic regression, which is not an exclusive tool but commonly used in survival analysis, the Cox PH model considers the time until events occur, and is thus regarded to have more statistical power.
 Details about other methods and comparisons were illustrated in Chapter 2.

 In the analysis of the incidence of chemotherapy-induced amenorrhea, patients are grouped into two different age groups (below 40 years and above 40 years) and models are fitted separately.
-The predictors used in this section are: Age diagnosis, Invasiveness flg, ER Status and CMF Cycles.
+The predictors used in this section are Age diagnosis, Invasiveness flg, ER Status and CMF Cycles.
 The analysis of the recovery from CIA does not split patients into different age group, and uses predictors Age diagnosis, Invasiveness flg, ER Status, CMF Cycles, and Amen time (month of CIA occurred).

 4.5 Model evaluation